fp7-ofelia/ocf/src/doc/expedient/source/user/tutorial.rst

 Create a Project
 ----------------

-Go to the Expedient site, and click on the "Register" link.
+Go to the Expedient site, and click on the :guilabel:`Register` link.
 Fill-in your username, email, and password.
 An email will be sent to you to activate your account.
 Once activated, log into your account.